-b) Satellite navigation system installed (route planner) recognizing detours, traffic jams, etc. to avoid unnecessary stops or delays.
+c.
+Satellite navigation system installed (route planner) recognizing detours, traffic jams, etc. to avoid unnecessary stops or delays.

-The dedicated route planner must be installed in the vehicle in order to provide assistance to the driver to follow a pre-planned route or to plan an alternative route due to unforeseen circumstances.
-The system must have the latest available software version installed and in use, so that it provides accurate data to the driver.
+The dedicated route planner must be installed in the vehicle to assist the driver to follow a pre-planned route or to plan an alternative route due to unforeseen circumstances.
+The system must have the latest available software version installed and in use so that it provides accurate data to the driver.

-TSR 2020 level 2
+TSR 2023 level 2

-This level provides moderate security protection and is intended for hard-sided cargo transport vehicles.
+This level provides moderate security protection and is intended for hardsided cargo transport vehicles.